 Real or perceived stigma of a gambling disorder or addiction is a significant barrier to accessing treatment and support, with one in 10 people who gamble citing 'shame and stigma' as a reason for not seeking support (22).
 People with lived experience tell us that gambling related harms are tied to feelings of shame, defeat and entrapment.
 These feelings lead people with a gambling disorder to hide their financial losses from their friends and family, which in turn leads to further isolation and limiting of their help-seeking options.
-In some instances, feelings of stigmatisation are spread by an industrysponsored narrative which places the onus on the individual to gamble 'responsibly' (67), rather than focusing on the wider social, environmental and commercial drivers of gambling behaviour.
+In some instances, feelings of stigmatisation are spread by an industry-sponsored narrative which places the onus on the individual to gamble 'responsibly' (67), environmental and commercial drivers of rather than focusing on the wider social, gambling behaviour.